 On 23 October 2024, members of the Senedd (MSs) including the first minister and health secretary rejected the motion to introduce an assisted suicide law in Wales.
-Next week’s vote seems like Westminster is seeking to coerce the Senedd into changing their minds.
+The vote on 24 February seems like Westminster is seeking to coerce the Senedd into changing their minds.
 This must be rejected.
 NHS Wales must be free from an assisted suicide provision.

 The Terminally Ill Adults (End of Life) Bill is currently being discussed and debated in the House of Lords.
 This bill seeks to change health and social care provision in both England and Wales.
-However, health is a policy issue devolved to the Senedd and due to constitutional convention, the UK parliament need the “legislative consent” (ie vote) from the Senedd for those aspects of the bill that amend health policy in Wales.
+However, health is a policy issue devolved to the Senedd and due to constitutional convention, the UK parliament need the legislative consent” (ie vote) from the Senedd for those aspects of the bill that amend health policy in Wales.

 Here are the four clauses MSs will vote on next week